 Possibly the most important rule of all because if your blood sugar is stable then you won’t be on that roller coaster of sugar cravings.
-To keep your blood sugars stable always eat low GI foods, which means no refined sugars or carbohydrates, and try to food combine correctly.
-Making sure you eat proteins, low GI carbohydrates, and a little fat at every meal or snack, will all help slow down those sugars.
+To keep your blood sugar stable always eat low GI foods, which means no refined sugars or carbohydrates; and try to food combine correctly.
+Making sure you eat proteins, low GI carbohydrates, and a little fat at every meal or snack will all help slow down those sugars.

-The very best foods for keeping blood sugar stable (and I know I go on about them too much in my posts, but they truly are a wonder food) is the avocado.
-In fact, an avocado in the morning keeps me from craving sugar practically ALL DAY and is on my list of super foods.
+The very best foods for keeping blood sugar stable (and I know I go on about them a lot in my posts but they truly are a wonderful food) is the avocado.
+In fact, an avocado in the morning keeps me from craving sugar practically ALL DAY, and is on my list of super foods.

-Another great thing to incorporate into your diet is coconut oil, and all things coconut for that matter – such as raw whole coconuts, the dried flakes (make sure they have no added sugar), coconut cream, milk, and coconut water.
-I know you may be thinking “what about the calories and fat!“, but when you eat these things in moderation, and on a low sugar diet, you should not gain weight.
+Another great thing to incorporate into your diet is coconut oil; and all things coconut for that matter – such as raw whole coconuts, dried flakes (make sure they have no added sugar), coconut cream, milk, and coconut water.
+I know you may be thinking ‘what about the calories and fat!’, but when you eat these things in moderation and on a low sugar diet, you should not gain weight.
 It’s SUGAR that makes us fat more than anything else!

 2. DRINK LOTS OF WATER

-It’s surprising how thirst can trick us into thinking we need an energy boost from sugar, when actually we are just plain dehydrated.
+It’s surprising how thirst can trick you into thinking you need an energy boost from sugar when actually you’re just plain dehydrated.
 When you are dehydrated your body gives you the signal that it needs energy before it gives you thirst signals (thirst signals seem to be one of our body’s less evolved mechanisms).
-In fact we can already be severely dehydrated before we actually feel thirsty,
+In fact, we can already be severely dehydrated before we actually feel thirsty.

-Try to drink at least 1.5-2 liters of pure or filtered water daily.
-When you do this you will be fascinated to see lots of other little health niggles clearing up – and your skin will be just AMAZING.
+Try to drink at least 1.5 to 2 liters of pure or filtered water daily.
+When you do this you will be fascinated to see lots of other little health niggles clearing up; and your skin will be just AMAZING.

-This is another biggy, and something I notice every time I don’t get a good nights sleep: when we’re tired we crave quick sugars for energy, and cravings are easy to give into under these circumstances as you also have low willpower when you’re tired.
-Make sure you try to get a good 7-8 hours of quality sleep every night (or whatever amount you know your body thrives best on as we are all different).
+This is another biggy and something I notice every time I personally notice when I don’t get a good nights sleep.
+When you’re tired you will crave quick sugars for energy; and cravings are easy to give into under these circumstances as you will also have low willpower when you’re not rested.
+Make sure you try to get a good 7-8 hours of quality sleep every night (or whatever amount you know your body thrives best on – we are all different).

-There is so much more to cinnamon than you would imagine, and it can be a super weight loss enhancer.
-Read more about how you should add more cinnamon to your diet to get these super weight loss effects in my post ‘Cinnamon and Fat Loss’.
+There is so much more to cinnamon than you would imagine.
+Check out here how it can be a super weight loss enhancer.

 5. PROBIOTICS AND FERMENTED FOODS

-These will help keep blood sugars under control by keeping your good bacteria healthy and proliferating.
-When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugars as sugar is what it feeds off) you will feel out of balance and want more and more refined carbohydrates and fast sugars.
+These will help keep blood sugars under control by keeping your bodys good bacteria healthy and proliferating.
+When you have too much bad bacteria in your gut (which is the stuff that makes you crave sugars, as sugar is what it feeds off of) you will feel out of balance and crave more and more refined carbohydrates and fast sugars.

-In fact, it is super easy to make your own sauerkraut at home and you can make it in big batches, plus it will have the added bonus of being a completely ‘raw’ food. (see video)
+It’s actually really easy to make your own sauerkraut at home as you can make it in big batches; plus it will have the added bonus of being a completely ‘raw’ food. (see video)

 6. CHROMIUM PICOLINATE

-Chromium picolinate is a chemical compound that is sold in supplement form, and is often used to treat diabetes and help with weight loss.
+Chromium picolinate is a chemical compound that is sold in supplement form and is often used to treat diabetes and help with weight loss.
 This is because of its ability of keeping blood sugar under control by helping to enhance the effects of insulin.
-Taking this supplement may help you with your sugar cravings, especially alongside all the above on this list.
-Find out more on the benefits of chromium picolinate here.
+Taking this supplement may help you with your sugar cravings; especially when used alongside all the above on this list.

-You can see that in order to quit sugar for good you will need to eat a low GI diet, as stable blood sugar is the VITAL secret to stopping sugar cravings.
-Everything is underpinned by stable blood sugar, including diseases like type 2 diabetes and metabolic syndrome.
-For more in depth information on starting your healthy low sugar diet the easy way please read ‘Starting A Healthy Diet’.
+You can see that in order to quit sugar for good you will need to eat a low GI diet as stable blood sugar is the VITAL secret to stopping sugar cravings.
+Everything is underpinned by stable blood sugar; including diseases like type 2 diabetes and metabolic syndrome.